 Welcome to the Cognitive Hearing Laboratory.

 A main focus of the lab is hearing loss.
 Although our brains have tens of billions of neurons, the most important and meaningful signals for many people—the voice of a loved one, a favourite song—pass through a bank of only 3,500 sensory cells inside each ear.
 Some of these cells are inevitably and permanently lost during aging, but abuse of our ears through noise exposure and other trauma will accelerate this process.
 We now understand that the loss of hearing during adulthood can drastically change how a person chooses to live their life, and it particularly affects memory, attention, communication, and emotional well-being.
-At the end, we want to instantiate change that gives people the option to have a healthy and fulfilling life using an evidence-based and hearing-focused approach.
+At the end, we want to generate knowledge and technology that gives people the option to have a healthy and fulfilling life using an evidence-based and hearing-focused approach.